HUPO-PSI/mzQC/cv/README.md

+# The Quality Control Controlled Vocabulary (QC CV)
-# The mzQC controlled vocabulary (CV)

-The CV contains entries for metrics which can be recorded in the mzQC files.
-Even if mzQC allows to just store any metric information, the CV helps to facilitate the interpretation of the actual values.
-Each entry in the CV has a unique ID, QC:XXXXX number, followed by a human readable name, which both will also be given in teh mzQC files.
-A short explanation of the entry and how it SHOULD be stored in the mzQC file is given in the entry's definition.
+The PSI-QC controlled vocabulary (CV) is intended to provide terms for the definition of quality metrics and related supporting values.
+The CV contains entries for metrics that can be recorded in the mzQC files.
+While the mzQC format allows storing any metric information, the CV makes it possible to interpret the actual values.
-The comment gives a short means on how to interpret the actual values of the metric.

-# Request new entry in the CV

-If you like to record a metric which is not yet defined in the current CV, we just need some information of your metric:
+# CV Term Creation for QC Metric Definition

+New CV terms have to be requested via the [mzQC GitHub issue tracker](https://github.com/HUPO-PSI/mzQC/issues).
+Upon creating a new issue, you should select the "Request for new CV term" option.
+This will produce a template that will guide you in providing the necessary information to request your new CV term, as detailed below.
+If additional information or clarifications beyond the initial request are needed, the mzQC working group will work with you to finalize your CV term request.
+When all the necessary information has been provided, a new CV term will be created based on the request and added to the QC CV.

+Each metric (and CV entry request) MUST include the following information:

-- Name: some (short) string describing your metric
+- Name: A (short) string describing your metric.
-- Definition: a longer description and how the metric shoudl be stored in the mzQC file
+- Definition: A longer description.
+This MUST include information about how the metric should be represented in an mzQC file.
-- How to interpret the metric value: how your metric can be interpreted (e.g. is a higher value better, can it only be interpreted relative to...)
+- Comment: OPTIONAL details on how the metric should be interpreted (e.g. is a higher value better, can it only be interpreted relative to...). - Value type:
-- type of the metric: Is your metric a single value, an n-tuple, a corresponding list, matrix, table, ...?
+Is the metric type a single value, an n-tuple, a table, or a matrix?
-- are Identifications needed: Does teh metric depend on spectrum/peptide/metabolomical identifications?

-If you have this information, you have two ways to request a new CV entry, either:
-* visit https://github.com/HUPO-PSI/mzQC/issues and open a new issue and make a 'Request for new CV entry'
-* or write to the mailing list `psidev-qc-dev@lists.sourceforge.net`
+- Unit: OPTIONAL unit of the value, specified using an existing CV term.
+- Categorization: A categorization can OPTIONALLY be supplied.
+Examples are whether the metric depends on spectrum, peptide, protein, or metabolite identifications; or to describe the metric context.